Allan Carswell

-Allan Ian Carswell, CM, FRSC (born 1933) is an internationally recognized leader in the field of laser radar (lidar) applications since the technology's beginning in the early 1960s.
+Allan Ian Carswell, CM, FRSC (born 1933) is a physicist and researcher in the field of laser radar (lidar) applications.
 Carswell has been actively engaged in the study of the properties and applications of lasers and coherent optical frequency radiation since 1963.
 He was a member of the Plasma Physics Laboratory at the RCA Victor Research Laboratories in Montreal, Quebec, Canada, studying electromagnetic waves with ionized gas systems.
 In 1965, Carswell was appointed Director of the RCA Optical and Microwave Research Laboratory, and led the group there that developed the first CO_{2} laser in Canada and the first Canadian commercial HeNe laser.

-Carswell was a respected Professor of Physics at Toronto, Ontario, Canada's York University, where he conducted laser research.
+Carswell was a Professor of Physics at Toronto, Ontario, Canada's York University, where he conducted laser research.
 His work included the investigation of the properties and applications of high-power CO_{2}, nitrogen and dye lasers, and the application of laser scattering techniques for remote sensing and environmental diagnostics.

 In 1974, Carswell founded Optech and led the company from its inception.
 He became Chairman of the Board of Optech in 2000.
-Carswell founded Optech to develop the more practical applications of lidar systems, and the company has since grown to become a world leader in laser ranging applications, because of its widely recognized expertise in advanced electro-optical systems.
+Carswell founded Optech to develop the more practical applications of lidar systems, and the company has since grown to become a world leader in laser ranging applications.
 Optech now has over 200 employees and conducts 90% of its business internationally.